 The metallic taste is likely the result of one of two things.
 First, it could be a high iron content in the water and this would be recognizable if there was any staining in the fixtures in the home, or, it could be the result of a very low pH (acid water), in the range of 4.5 - 5.5.
 The iron can be address with a water softener or iron filter and the low pH can be corrected with a calcite media filter.

 Your parents were right and wrong!
 It is true that rainwater, when it leaves a cloud, is pretty close to pure H2O, but that's about where it all stops.
 As that raindrop falls to earth through the atmosphere it picks up many impurities along the way.
 Once it enters the cistern, even more issues begin to happen.
 Although cisterns store water, they also act as a huge breeding ground for all forms of bacteria.
-No water should be consumed form a cistern without being disinfected by some method such as ultraviolet light.
+No water should be consumed from a cistern without being disinfected by some method such as ultraviolet light.